JodonyD/notesApp/README.md

 # Notes App

-A simple React-based notes application that stores data in the browser using local storage.
+A dynamic web-based note-taking application app created using HTML,CSS and Javascript.
+It uses the browser's Local Storage to save notes, allowing your data to persist even after refreshing or closing the page.

 ## Features
 - Add and delete notes